Aliona Manvae, NOC, LC

 Does that make me incompetent, inreliable, a fake?
 Perhaps it may, in some circles - some of us need the reassurance of the letters after our name to feel content with the quality of service we get, and to those of us I wish to find what's needed.
 For the rest of us, who know better than to seek pure academic education - who seek nurturing support, practical guidance, novel effective approaches, for those of us who would like to be accepted for who we are and where we are, and to be encouraged to grow from there, for those of us who feel claustrophobic or depressed when labeled...
 I invite you to learn and practice together a way of living with joy.
 That is where I am headed, and I invite you to join me.

 Where are you from?
 Your accent is ...

 I have been born and raised in a country called Belarus in Eastern Europe.
 I have matured in America.

 Is it true that you don't have a degree?
 How are you qualified to help others?

-That is correct.
+That is correct (well, not entirely - I do have a few certifications by now, but I got them for the sake of knowledge and experience rather than letters and diplomas).
 Rather than seeking specific certifications, at this time I rely on official and unofficial academic background, intuitive insights, advice from mentors, direct and indirect feedback and past experiences.
 Before going in-depth, I ensure the person has adequate support in their life.
 Those who I perceive may need extra emotional support, I refer to more experienced colleagues.